How I spooked Sanral, and exposed chimney envy at Nkandla

 But what unfinished business from 2013 still needed to be buried, so that we could cast aside our adolescent tantrum teenagerhood and mature into the third decade of our constitutional democracy without carrying unnecessary baggage?
 What rivers did we need to cross through, purged of self-absorption and conceit, to see the promised land?
 What walls needed to come tumbling down?
 What gates needed to open up?

 Nkandla-gate and e-tollgate, was the consensus.
-But how?

 Another unexpected 'gift' appeared, one that had to be unwrapped in public.